 A satellite image shows stranded container ship Ever Given after it ran aground in Suez Canal, Egypt (File Photo).
 Photograph:( Reuters )

-Ever Given's Japanese owners Shoei Kisen and its insurers have disputed the claim and the ship's detention under an Egyptian court order.
+Shoei Kisen and the ship's insurers had disputed the claim and the ship's detention under an Egyptian court order.

 Earlier on Sunday, an Egyptian court adjourned hearings in the compensation dispute to July 11 to allow the canal and the ship's owner to finalise a settlement, court sources and a lawyer said.